MRomarr/ExamApp/README.md

 - 🛠 **Admin Panel** — Full control to create, update, assign, and delete exams.
 - 🔐 **Authentication & Authorization** — JWT-based authentication with role-based access (Admin / User).
 - 🗂 **Clean Architecture** — Layered separation of concerns ensuring maintainability and scalability.
-- ⚙️ **CQRS + Mediator Pattern** — Command and Query segregation powered by MediatR for clean request handling.
+- ⚙️ **CQRS + Mediator Pattern** — Command and Query segregation by MediatR for clean request handling.
 - 🧾 **FluentValidation** — Strongly-typed validation integrated at the Application layer.
 - 🧠 **Logging with ILogger** — Centralized and structured logging for better debugging and traceability.
 - 📦 **Repository & Unit of Work Patterns** — Consistent data access and transaction management.